Pars-Junior/2023-2024-AutonomBasic/README.md

 Pixel Release:

 Two pixels will be released with precise timing as programmed.

+MOST IMPORTANT:

+This code block is for blue alliance

 Notes:

 This autonomous routine is customized for the specific configuration of Pars Junior #25186.